bcourter/bcourter.github.io/_posts/GCL/2026-02-07-geometry-as-code.md

 ### Machine learning

 Now let's say you're the Cursor guys.
 You can see what appears to be programs generating what appears to be complex shapes.
 Seems like a no-brainer application for machine learning: learn the outputs from the inputs and invert!
-We've solved the $Ax = b$ of CAD.
+We've solved the $$Ax = b$$ of CAD.

 Unfortunately, missing is the engineering knowledge context to make any sense of such geometry, and worse, it's just not the case that the dimensions and constraints used in CAD reliably relate in any way to any stakeholder's intent.